MrJellimann/PegasOS/README.md

 -----------

 * include: The common header files, most class headers are in the include/circle/ subdirectory.
-* lib: The Circle class implementation and support files (other libraries are in sub of lib/).
+* lib: The Circle class implementation and support files (other libraries are in the subdirectories of lib/).
 * sample: Several sample applications using Circle in different subdirectories.
 The main function is implemented in the CKernel class.
 * addon: Contains contributed libraries and samples (has to be build manually).
 * app: Place your own applications here.
 If you have own libraries put them into app/lib/.